The best portable induction hobs that are energy-efficient and easy to use anywhere

 Tefal is a trusted brand, so if you like the reassurance that brand familiarity brings, this portable induction hob could be for you.
 While a little trial and error is needed in order to find your perfect setting, there are plenty of elements to commend this small, efficient model—which is one of the best portable induction hobs for small kitchens or to use in tight spaces.

-We like that it offers good value for money, with a few above-average offerings; the stew mode, for example, can be used to slow cook everything from pulled pork to baked beans.
+I like that it offers good value for money, with a few above-average offerings; the stew mode, for example, can be used to slow-cook everything from pulled pork to baked beans.
 Be warned though, it has a two-hour limit so some monitoring is needed if your recipe requires a little more time.
-Slight drawbacks come in the form of a loud fan noise and fairly piercing warning beeps when you remove a pan—although these are fairly standard across the board and can be beneficial for safety.
+Slight drawbacks come in the form of loud fan noise and fairly piercing warning beeps when you remove a pan—although these are fairly standard across the board and can be beneficial for safety.

 How we tested the best portable induction hobs

 As with all of our buying guides, everything we cover on woman&home we test in our own homes.
-When it comes to the best portable induction hobs that means cooking on each model to see how they performed in a variety of different ways.
-We took the following into consideration...
+When it comes to the best portable induction hobs, similar to how we test the best induction pans, that means cooking on each model to see how they performed in a variety of different ways.
+We considered the following...

 • Ease of use: We looked at how easy they were to set up and how intuitive the controls were to use, as well as how many different settings they had and if the buttons were simple to navigate.